dotnet/AspNetCore.Docs/aspnetcore/blazor/file-uploads.md

 The maximum supported file size of the <xref:Microsoft.AspNetCore.Components.Forms.InputFile> component is 2 GB.

-To workaround file size limitations in Blazor WebAssembly apps, we recommend implementing file uploads entirely in JavaScript using [HTTP Range requests](https://developer.mozilla.org/docs/Web/HTTP/Range_requests).
+To workaround file size limitations, we recommend implementing file uploads entirely in JavaScript using [HTTP Range requests](https://developer.mozilla.org/docs/Web/HTTP/Range_requests).
 Using Ranges avoids the file limitation problem and is more reliable, allowing the app to avoid re-uploading entire files when a file upload fails (only the missing chunk is updated).

 :::moniker-end